shalvah/indie-tools/README.md

 - [Paletton](https://paletton.com) - build color palettes to use in your site or app.
 - [Emoji builder](http://phlntn.com/emojibuilder/) - just in case you need custom emojis, for whatever reason :eyes:.
 - [I wish there was an app for...](https://iwishtherewasanappfor.com) - if you're looking for ideas.
+- [Excalidraw](https://excalidraw.com/) - create illustrations with a hand-drawn look and feel

 ## Contributing to this list
 - If there are any useful resources not included here, do send a PR.